BrownTD/fundu-app/aws/Django-Deployment-README.md

      python manage.py runserver 0.0.0.0:8000
      ```

-   Our application should now be accessible via the EC2 instance’s public DNS at port 80.

 ### Step 5: Set Up Gunicorn for Production

-1. **Install Gunicorn**:
-   - We install Gunicorn in the virtual environment:

-     ```bash
-     pip install gunicorn
-     ```

 2. **Run Gunicorn**:
    - We run Gunicorn to serve the Django app: